How to treat gingivitis and periodontitis

 HOW CAN YOU TREAT GUM DISEASE?

 The American Academy of Periodontology recommends ways to prevent gum disease by brushing teeth and gums, flossing, and using mouth wash.
 Smoking or chewing tobacco will increase the risk of gum disease.
-Visiting the dentist twice a year will promote good oral hygiene.
+Visiting the surgeon twice a year will promote good oral hygiene.
 Here, a dental professional can properly diagnose and suggest the treatment of gum diseases.
-If you can’t get to a dentist now, home remedies such as saltwater rinses may be effective in the mild stages of gingivitis.
+If you can’t get to a surgeon now, home remedies such as saltwater rinses may be effective in the mild stages of gingivitis.
 If you have periodontitis, your bone and connective tissue are no longer holding the tooth with stability.
 For science lovers, this is referred to as loss of alveolar bone and soft tissue.

 WHAT IF YOU HAVE SEVERE BONE AND TISSUE LOSS